R is for reflective surfaces.

 That day, I put out all the frames, and every family member received a long call from me.
 Then I went on Facebook and deleted the pictures of the ex I sometimes still thought about.

-Therapy comes in all forms, it seems.
+Therapy comes in all forms, I guess.

 Getting back to eyes staring out from a picture, even my own have been an issue.
 I have to throw away my outdated acting headshots — duplicated by the hundreds — quickly and without thinking because it’s unsettling to see my face at the bottom of a garbage can.